InhyeLee-Data/DataStructures/week_06/README.md

 );`;
 ```

-It will be queried via SELECT "necessary columns" FROM statment "table" WHERE "condition meets".
+It will be queried via SELECT "necessary columns" FROM "a table" WHERE "some conditions are met".

 ```javascript
 // Sample SQL statement to query meetings on Monday that start on or after 7:00pm: